sichumon/free-index-funds-books/README.md

 # free-index-funds-books
-Free books and videos (maybe long-form blogs) on index funds/index investing.
+Free books and videos (maybe long-form blogs) on index funds/index investing and financial independence.
 Also check out your public library's physical stack as well as their Overdrive/Libby e-subscription. 🇺🇸

 ## Recommended